jido/Quantity/README.md

 Number format to represent quantities for display and storage

 * Efficient conversion to and from text
-* Supports equality and comparison
+* Supports native equality and comparison
 * Also suitable for fixed point, rational numbers (using two quantities), floating point (with additional byte for exponent)
 * Numbers from 0 to 1,000,000,000 stored exactly
 * Larger numbers in reduced precision, including a value for Infinity